-Key audit matters (continued) Key audit matter How our audit addressed the key audit matter Revenue recognition The Group focuses on revenues as a key performance measure and as a driver for growth and expansion.
-For the year ended 31 December 2022, the Group had revenue of AED 5.9 billion (2021: AED 6.1 billion) - Note 27.
-Due to the materiality of the amounts involved, diversity of the Group's geographical footprint, and susceptibility of such revenues to misstatements and fraud risk, we consider revenue recognition as a key audit matter.
-Our audit procedures performed in relation to revenue recognition included: considering the appropriateness and testing the consistency of the Group's revenue recognition policies; assessing the compliance of such policies with the applicable International Financial Reporting Standards; reviewing the control environment and on a sample basis, testing internal controls over revenue recognition; obtaining a representative sample of transactions and testing their occurrence, accuracy and recognition; selecting a sample of transactions before and afte the year end to verify the appropriateness of revenue recognition in their corresponding period; performing substantive analytical procedures to identify inconsistencies and/or unusual movements during the year; and assessing the completeness and accuracy of disclosures within the consolidated financial statements in accordance with International Financial Reporting Standards (IFRS).
-Impairment of goodwill As at 31 December 2022, the Group had goodwill of AED 1,758 million (2021: AED 1,003 million) - Note 7.
-As required by IAS 36 - 'Impairment of Assets', the Group is required to annually test goodwill for impairment.
-Our audit procedures performed in relation to the impairment assessment of goodwill included: testing the integrity of the model and on a sample basis the discounted cash flow model and assessed that the methodology used is consistent with IAS 36;
+How our audit addressed the key audit matter

+Our audit procedures performed in relation to revenue recognition included:

+- considering the appropriateness and testing the consistency of the Group's revenue recognition policies; - assessing the compliance of such policies with the applicable International Financial Reporting Standards; - reviewing the control environment and on a sample basis, testing internal controls over revenue recognition; - obtaining a representative sample of transactions and testing their occurrence, accuracy and recognition; - selecting a sample of transactions before and after the year end to verify the appropriateness of revenue recognition in their corresponding period; - performing substantive analytical procedures to identify inconsistencies and/or unusual movements during the year; and - assessing the completeness and accuracy of disclosures within the consolidated financial statements in accordance with International Financial Reporting Standards (IFRS).

+Our audit procedures performed in relation to the impairment assessment of goodwill included:

-- assessing the appropriateness of forecast revenue Management's assessment process is and net operating profit before taxes growth rates through comparison to historical data; complex and highly judgem ental, and is - based on assumptions, in particular the assessing the appropriateness of weighted average discount rate and growth rate estimates cost of capital through comparison with external which are affected by expected future economic benchmarking data to determine if it market or economic conditions.
-Any provided corroborative or contradictory evidence in relation to management's assumptions; changes in assumptions could result in - impairment of the goodwill.
-Accordingly, involving our internal valuation expert, we assessed we consider goodwill impairment to be a the discount rate assumptions and the mathematical accuracy of the impairment models and the methodology applied by management for consistency with the requirements of IAS 36; and - assessing the completeness and accuracy of disclosures within the consolidated financial statements in accordance with IFRS.
+- testing the integrity of the model and on a sample basis the discounted cash flow model and assessed that the methodology used is consistent with IAS 36; - assessing the appropriateness of forecast revenue and net operating profit before taxes growth rates through comparison to historical data; - assessing the appropriateness of weighted average cost of capital through comparison with external economic benchmarking data to determine if it provided corroborative or contradictory evidence in relation to management's assumptions; - involving our internal valuation expert, we assessed the discount rate assumptions and the mathematical accuracy of the impairment models and the methodology applied by management for consistency with the requirements of IAS 36; and - assessing the completeness and accuracy of disclosures within the consolidated financial statements in accordance with IFRS.